 You can use time-limiting to keep momentum going on your campaign as well.
 For example, during the last week of your fundraiser, you could have a new entry level that that offers exclusive merchandise only available during that time.
 This can help you bring in more funding during the final push to close out your campaign strong.

 Utilizing these strategies mentioned above can go a long way towards meeting your fundraising goals.
 We invite you to experiment with them to see what works best for your campaign!
+Click here to learn how to setup these different entry levels.

 Check out these other articles from our help center for additional promotional ideas: